 The St. Lawrence River has been hit hard by major events the last few years, but this will actually be the first time the Pro Circuit or the FLW Tour has ever been there.
 On the one hand, it’s a shame it’s the first time because the fishery is off-the-wall awesome.
 On the other hand, there’s no time like the present.

 Taking out of Massena, the anglers will have the run of the river, but won’t be allowed to lock downstream into Lake St. Francis or run out into Lake Ontario proper.
 With the lake truly out of play, it puts the focus on the river itself, which isn’t a bad thing to hone in on.
 The river has almost everything you could ask for in a northern fishery.
 There’s grass both deep and shallow, docks, tons of rock piles and current seams, sand flats, boulders and more.
 The focus of the event will be smallmouths, though a pile of green fish can be caught on the St. Lawrence, it’s not usually the route to a winning bag, as the river has a simply stupendous number of 4- and 5-pound smallmouth.

-With no Pro Circuit history on the St. Lawrence, the best source of data is the Bassmaster Elite Series and Toyota Series competition.
+With no Pro Circuit history on the St. Lawrence and the recent Bass Pro Tour event being almost entirely a spawn event, the best source of data is the Bassmaster Elite Series and Toyota Series.
 In 2020, Chris Johnston won an Elite Series event in July by running out to Ontario.
 In 2019, in a river-only event in August, Micah Frazier edged out Johnston with a Ned rig fished deep in the river, while Johnston targeted shallow smallmouths.

 Expect big smallmouths.
 Winning weights in river-only events on the St. Lawrence have been over 90 pounds in the past, and it’s not out of the question that it happens again.
 Though challenging the century mark solely in the river is perhaps unlikely, the smallmouth fishing will be great.